 No-Spend Prep Tip: Check out a Local Events Calendar

-There are ALWAYS free things to do here in Cincinnati/NKY.
+There are ALWAYS free things to do in Cincinnati (and now in NYC since I’ve moved here).
 Every weekend and most nights there are plenty of free activities that are family and adult oriented.
 Make a game plan of free entertainment options for your no-spend month.
 Mark down which museums are free on what nights, when there’s a free movie playing in the park or a free workout class.
 With your schedule already planned out you won’t be so tempted to spend money as soon as you’re bored.